Back

 If "bad verse" would be an unfair description of Vaginov's poetry, he is still being rediscovered mainly as a former unknown novelist.
 His autobiographical double in Satyr Chorus, the unknown poet, was keenly aware of the difference between prose and poetry.
 He would have preferred a different book, one that would have cast its heroes as radiant beings.
 Instead, as Vaginov wrote, the poet gave birth to an author who "seduced his soul and turned it into laughter."
 If not with the laughter of Gogol or Juvenal, then something more like the blend of grief, sarcasm and dissimulation in the works of Shostakovich.
 For all its refusal to put the new political reality on a pedestal, Vaginov's novel is hardly a reversal of changes over time.
 What is restored is the freedom to move outside "calendar time," providing acoustical space where the genuine "music of revolution" and its recurring promise of change can reverberate.
 What is also restored is the ability to recreate a world in the imagination, the same ability which had been used on St. Petersburg by Pushkin, Gogol, Dostoevsky and Blok.

 Satyr Chorus is, after all, a book of the living.
-In the Russia of the 1990's, soviet and pre-soviet customs mingle with the norms and appetites of global capitalism.
-High culture still succumbs to trash, even if the cause lies in market forces.
-In what is again St. Petersburg, starry nights still give way to white nights, just as surely as a statue of Lenin can give way to a statue of Peter I. Behind the repainted facades of apartment buildings, cats prowl dingy courtyards, and another generation of former soldiers, disfigured by war, peddles cigarettes.
-Just as in Vaginov's and Pushkin's times, all kinds of people take to the streets for walking and conversation, and couples continue strolling through the Summer Garden, along the Neva and the canals.
+In what is again St. Petersburg, starry nights still give way to white nights.
+Behind the repainted facades of apartment buildings, cats prowl dingy courtyards, and another generation of former soldiers, disfigured by war, peddles cigarettes.
+Just as in Vaginov's and Pushkin's times, all kinds of people take to the streets for walking and conversation, and couples go on strolling through the Summer Garden, along the Neva and the canals.
 Some might even stray into the Smolensk Cemetery, where Vaginov's coffin lies somewhere amid the ruined memorials and unparsed vegetation.
 In this empire of forgetfulness, they can head for the chapel of Xenia the Blessed, light a candle and pray for happiness, while old believers feed mendicant orders of stray cats.